nayeem92/KDB-simlar-players/README.md

-# PlayerFinder: Using Machine Learning to Identify Similar Players to Kevin De Bruyne in English Premier League
+# PlayerFinder: Using Machine Learning (Clustering) to Identify Similar Players to Kevin De Bruyne in English Premier League